Edward Ord: Early life and career

-Ord was promoted to captain in 1850, while serving in the Pacific Northwest.
-He married Mary Mercer Thompson on October 14, 1854, and they eventually had thirteen children.
+Ord married Mary Mercer Thompson on October 14, 1854, and they eventually had thirteen children.
 One of their notable children was Jules Garesche Ord, who was killed in action after reaching the top of San Juan Hill in Cuba.
-He was the officer who started and led the charge which Teddy Roosevelt followed.
+He was the officer who started and led the charge that Teddy Roosevelt followed.
 Another was Edward Otho Cresap Ord, II, who was also a United States Army Major who served with the 22nd Infantry Regiment during the Indian Wars, the Spanish–American War and the Philippine–American War.
-He was also a painter, inventor and poet.
+He was also a painter, inventor, and poet.
 The son of Edward Otho Cresap Ord, II and grandson of Edward Ord was James Garesche Ord, who commanded the 28th Infantry Division and was Chairman of the Joint U.S.–Brazil Defense Commission in World War II.

-In 1859, while attending artillery school at Fort Monroe, Virginia, Ord was summoned by Secretary of War John B. Floyd to quell John Brown's raid on the Harpers Ferry Federal arsenal.
-However, Col. Robert E. Lee reached Harpers Ferry first, and Colonel Lee telegraphed to Captain Ord that the situation was under control and Ord and his men would not be needed at Harpers Ferry.
-They were instructed to halt at Fort McHenry in Baltimore.